NeuroByte-Society/weekend_projects/week1_projects/amandapanda00/armstrong_number_checker/README.md

 * Flake8: Checks code against Python style guidelines (PEP 8).

 * Pydocstyle: Checks that documentation is complete and clear, ensuring maintainability.

+Updates Included in This Version

+1. process_result() now returns a string instead of printing directly.
+This improves testability and separation of concerns.

+2. main() is updated so all printing happens in one place, following recommended best practices.

+3. Improved documentation for clarity.

+4. Updated file-processing function to include:
+* Files are opened using encoding="utf-8" to ensure proper handling of characters in different environments and locales.

+* This prevents issues with non-ASCII characters and ensures consistent behavior across operating systems.

+Future Improvements / Suggestions

+Here are recommended enhancements that could be added:

+* Add GUI version

+* Limit maximum allowed digits/value to avoid CPU/memory DoS from huge inputs and report if input is too large.

+* Expand pytest coverage to include file-processing tests

+* Add a GitHub Actions workflow